joseph/hubcap/README.md

       # Set a capistrano variable.
       cap_set('repository', 'git@github.com:joseph/readme.git')

-      # Declare that all server will have the 'baseline' puppet class.
+      # Declare that all servers will have the 'baseline' puppet class.
       role(:puppet => 'baseline')

       group('staging') {